Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

     we could basically make a Ph.D that usually takes 4 years in 4 weeks and wouldn't need users anymore as it would be more fun to produce the science that our funding agencies expect ourselves.

--   The LUST and LUMI-BE help desk members know a lot about LUMI but cannot know or solve everything and may need to pass your problem to other instances, and in particular HPE or AMD.
+-   The LUST help desk members know a lot about LUMI but cannot know or solve everything and may need to pass your problem to other instances, and in particular HPE or AMD.

-    Debugging system software is not the task of the LUMI-BE help desk nor of the LUST.
+    Debugging system software is not the task of the of the LUST.
     Issues with compilers or libraries can only be solved by those instances that produce those compilers or libraries, and this takes time.